Exiv2/exiv2/trunk/msvc64/ReadMe.txt

 2    Design

      expat and zlib do not provide 64bit builds for DevStudio, so it has been necessary to create the build environments for exiv2.
      However, we don't include the source code for zlib or expat - only the build environment.
      You are expected to install the "vanilla" expat and zlib libraries in a directory at the same level as exiv2.
-I personally always build in the directory c:\gnu - however the name/location/spaces of the build directory are all irrelevant, it's only the relative position of expat-2.0.1 and zlib-1.2.3 which matter.
-The names expat-2.0.1 and zlib-1.2.3 are fixed.
+     I personally always build in the directory c:\gnu, however the name/location/spaces of the build directory are all irrelevant, it's only the relative position of expat-2.0.1 and zlib-1.2.3 which matter.
+     The names expat-2.0.1 and zlib-1.2.3 fixed (and used by the .vcproj files)

      zlib and expat
+     exiv2\msvc64\zlib\zlib.{sln|vcproj}                    DevStudio files
-msvc64\zlib\zlib.{sln|vcproj}	       DevStudio Solution and Project files ..\..\..\zlib-1.2.3\                   Source code
+     ..\..\..\zlib-1.2.3\                                   Source code

-msvc64\expat\expat.sln expat.vcproj DevStudio Solution and Project files ..\..\..\expat-2.0.1\                  Source code
+     exiv2\msvc64\expat\expat.sln expat.vcproj              DevStudio files
+     ..\..\..\expat-2.0.1\                                  Source code

 2.1  Architecture
      There are directories for every component:
      The libraries: zlib, expat, xmpsdk, exiv2lib
-     Applications:  exiv2 (exifprint.exe and other sample apps can be added on request)
+     Applications:  exiv2 (exifprint.exe and other sample apps will be added on request)

      For each component, there are three build directories: exiv2lib\build											intermediate results